Dwijad/Dockerize-Kafka-Connect/README.md

     $ copy {ca-cert, kafka.truststore.jks, kafka.keystore.jks} to ~/cloned-repo/script/ca
     $ DOCKER_BUILDKIT=1 docker buildx build -t dwijad/kafka-connect:latest --no-cache --progress=plain .

+### Run

-Create container from the docker image if the kafka broker's listener mode is configured on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)
+Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below(Use case - I and Use case - IV)

 If your kafka broker is running on SASL_SSL or SSL mode then you have to rebuild the docker image by incorporating the truststore/keystore file and public CA cert of your  kafka broker.